A powerful and moving story of three trafficked children searching for freedom and hope.

 This is a Skellig for this generation; beautiful, magical and with Zana Fraillon's incredible talent for combining important global issues with extraordinary storytelling - Mildura Midweek

-Zana Fraillon was born in Melbourne, but spent her early childhood in San Francisco.
-Zana has written two picture books for young children, a series for middle readers, and a novel for older readers based on research and accounts of survivors of the Forgotten Generation.
-She spent a year in China teaching English and now lives in Melbourne with her three sons, husband and two dogs.
+She spent a year in China teaching English and now lives in Melbourne with her three children, husband and two dogs.
 When Zana isn't reading or writing, she likes to explore the museums and hidden passageways scattered across Melbourne.
 They provide the same excitement as that moment before opening a new book - preparing to step into the unknown where a whole world of possibilities awaits.